shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/rtss-use-cases.md

 ---
 title: RTSS Use Cases
-description: In this article, explore the supported use cases for the Real-Time Signals service (RTSS). ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: In this article, explore the supported use cases for the Real-Time Signals Service (RTSS). ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---